-Fun outdoor games are trending in family resorts, restaurants with outdoor spaces, and in backyards.
+Fun outdoor games are trending in family resorts, restaurants with outdoor spaces, and backyards.
 These games provide fun family bonding time and keep the kids occupied during playdates.

-See also: 15 Best Travel Games for Kids
+See also: Best Travel Games for Kids

 You can even find cornhole boards with favorite college or football team logos in addition to sets made from weatherproof plastic.
-It is the ultimate party outdoor game and this one happens to be portable should your summer days involve the beach or park.
+It is the ultimate party outdoor game, and this one happens to be portable with a carrying case should your summer days involve the beach or park.

 Kan Jam is a perfect game to play with friends at the beach or with the family in the backyard.
 To play, you’ll form two teams of two players.
-One player tries to toss a Frisbee (or the generic, “flying disc”) into a target while your opponent tries to deflect it.
+One player tries to toss a Frisbee (or the generic, “flying disc”) into a can from 17′ away while the opponent tries to deflect it.
 You’ll receive points for hitting the can, too.

 Outdoor ring toss games are usually rather compact for easy storage.
 They’re great for improving hand-eye coordination, so it’s one of the beneficial outside activities for kids of all ages, but particularly those who are toddler to elementary school-aged.

 Chess and Checkers

-If you have a checkered mat, both outdoor chess and outdoor checkers bring favorite board games outside.
-A variety of mat options exist including nylon boards that roll up for storage.
+If you have a checkered mat, both outdoor chess and outdoor checkers, bring favorite board games outside.
+A variety of mat options exist, including nylon boards that roll up for storage.

 Or, opt for interlocking plastic tiles that are raised above the ground to prevent water from becoming trapped underneath the board.

 Choose a mat and then buy the pieces separately.
-Chess pieces come in a variety of heights, too, so if you’d like a giant outdoor game they have pieces that are nearly 3′ tall.
+Chess pieces come in a variety of heights, too, so if you’d like a giant outdoor game, they have pieces that are nearly 3′ tall.

 Giant Connect Four

 It’s one of the popular outside games for groups and parties because pretty much everyone knows how to play.
 Basically, each player takes a turn sliding a ring into the game board.
 The goal is to try to get four in a row vertically, horizontally, or diagonally while preventing the other players from doing the same.

 The cool thing about a giant Jenga game (also called tumbling blocks) is that it can accommodate multiple players.
-Each person takes turns carefully removing blocks until the entire tower comes tumbling down.
+Each person takes turns carefully removing wood blocks until the entire tower comes tumbling down.
 The last person to remove the fatal block loses.

 The base of this tetherball set is surprisingly stable (my daughter has it) and resistant to tipping.
-This outdoor game can be moved around the yard and the base makes it so that there’s no need to have an in-ground pole hole.
+This outdoor game can be moved around the yard and we’ve gotten our money’s worth.

 Lawn darts are a more compact version of a bean bag toss.
 Jarts are lawn darts, too.
-This game is similar to a bean bag toss game in that you’re trying to toss the dart into a circle.
-Be mindful that older versions of Jarts have metal points that aren’t ideal for young kids.
+This game is similar to a bean bag toss game in that you’re trying to toss the dart into a circle placed about 35′ apart.
+Of course, if you’re playing with children you can put the circles closer together.

 Giant Wooden Yard Dice